canonical/spread/README.md

 Note that the restore script is called even if the prepare or execute scripts failed _at any point while running,_ and it's supposed to do the right job of cleaning up the system even then for follow up logic to find a pristine state.
-If the restore script fails to execute, the whole system is considered broken and follow up jobs will be aborted.
-If the restore script does a bad job silently, you may lose your sleep over curious issues.
+If the restore script itself fails to execute, the whole system is considered broken and follow up jobs will be aborted.
+If the restore script does a bad job silently, you may instead lose your sleep over curious issues.

-By now you may already be getting used to this, but the `prepare` and `execute` fields are not in fact exclusive of suites.
+By now you may already be getting used to this, but the `prepare` and `restore` fields are not in fact exclusive of suites.
 They are available at the project, backend, suite, and task levels.
+In addition to those, the project, backend, and suite levels may also hold `prepare-each` and `restore-each` fields, which are run before and after _each task_ executes.

-Assuming two tasks available under one suite, one task under another suite, and no failures, this is the ordering of
+Assuming two tasks available under one suite, one task under another suite, and no failures, this is the ordering of execution:
-execution:

 ```
 project prepare
     backend1 prepare
         suite1 prepare
+            project prepare-each
+                backend1 prepare-each
+                    suite1 prepare-each
                         task1 prepare; task1 execute; task1 restore
+                    suite1 restore-each
+                backend1 restore-each
+            project restore-each
+            project prepare-each
+                backend1 prepare-each
+                    suite1 prepare-each
                         task2 prepare; task2 execute; task2 restore
+                    suite restore-each
+                backend1 restore-each
+            project restore-each
         suite1 restore
         suite2 prepare
+            project prepare-each
+                backend1 prepare-each
+                    suite2 prepare-each
                         task3 prepare; task3 execute; task3 restore
+                    suite2 restore-each
+                backend2 restore-each
+            project restore-each
         suite2 restore
     backend1 restore
 project restore
 ```

+Typically only a few of those script slots will be used.

 <a name="reuse"/>
 Fast iterations with reuse